 Lawful bases1- our lawful bases and legal gateways for processing your personal information are, where applicable:

-- our legal obligation(s) under the Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022
+- UK GDPR Article 6(1)(c) -our legal obligations(s) under the Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022

 We have a Data Protection Policy that sets out how this information will be processed.